WONDER WOMAN

 Say, what was that path that good intentions pave?

-On these section front pages I'm trying to display what my claim to fame is.
+These section front pages attempt to display what my claim to fame is.
+When applicable, of course.
 You'd think with my WW fanaticism there'd be something but there really ain't.

 No, I'm not off-track.
 In 1972 I was absolutely mad about Diana Prince!
 The concept was so fresh, so different, so invigorating!
-I was stuck at a sorta summer camp, NC Governor's School, that year, so I began working on this huge treatise about how DC should treat Wonder Woman to make the most of her.
+I was stuck at a sorta summer camp for the "gifted and/or talented" (we called ourselves "and/or's"), NC Governor's School, that year, so I began working on this huge treatise about how DC should treat Wonder Woman to make the most of her.
 This was helped a couple years later by acquiring the Ms. book, Wonder Woman, which not only gave me my first real look at WW's Golden Age but also an "interpretive essay" by Phyllis Chesler, who explained that there were indeed historical Amazons and that the world had once been run by women (both theories are open to a LOT of debate).

 But I was off.
 Of course I designed scads of costumes for Diana, but I also brought in the entire population of Paradise Island.
 I showed how a general would dress compared to a lowly private.
 How an Amazon doctor (remember Amazon technology?) would dress, how an intern would.
 What an Amazon ambassador would wear that would hearken back to historical Amazon days.
 What Amazon kids wore.
 Who was related to whom.
 Who had kids, who had mothers on the Island?
 Everything was multi-ethnic of course because we already had an entire island of white young women and SOMETHING was needed to add interest.